☁️ Cloud-Native Considerations

 Rolling updates in Kubernetes allow updating services without downtime:

-- Ensure readiness probes are configured to prevent downtime
+- ✅ Configure readiness probes to prevent downtime during updates

 Label for this post: Distributed Systems